Outrage widens over Russian attacks Zelensky now calls a ‘genocide’

 “This is genocide,” Zelensky said on CBS’s “Face the Nation.”
 “We are the citizens of Ukraine.
 We have more than 100 nationalities.
 This is about the destruction and extermination of all these nationalities.”

-Video posted to social media Saturday and verified by The Post showed at least nine people, including one child, lying on the street of a residential area in Bucha.
+Video posted to social media Saturday and verified by The Washington Post showed at least nine people, including one child, lying on the street of a residential area in Bucha.

 Human Rights Watch said in a statement Sunday that it had “documented several cases of Russian military forces committing laws-of-war violations against civilians in occupied areas of the Chernihiv, Kharkiv, and Kyiv regions of Ukraine.”